eerielili/gpigeon/README.md

 - Email::Valid
 - String::Random

 Having a webserver with CGI support or a separate CGI engine is needed.
 I'm using nginx and fcgiwrap.
-A note on **Net::SMTP** and **Net:SMTPS** dependencies: if you have a well configured mailserver on the same server you plan to install gpigeon on, you should set the `HAS_MAILSERVER` variable in `config.mk` to 1.

 Installation